lmcarneiro/resume/README.md

 # Resume
-Welcome to my resume repo!
-My name is Lucas Carneiro and I am excited to embark on the journey to become a software engineer.
-The goal of this repo is to both allow me to work on my resume remotely and publish it on my home server, and to showcase some of the coding skills and experience I have gained along the way since I finished my PhD.
+Hey there, welcome to my personal resume repository!
+My name is Lucas Carneiro, and I'm excited to have you here.
+I've always been passionate about science and technology, and after completing my PhD in Physical Chemistry, I decided to shift gears and pursue my dream of becoming a software engineer.
+This repository is a space where I can showcase my technical skills and experience, and also make my resume accessible from anywhere.
+I've been working on a few coding projects over the past couple of years, and I'm excited to share them with potential employers.
+My ultimate goal is to land a fulfilling job in the tech industry where I can apply my analytical skills and programming abilities to make a positive impact.
+Thank you for taking the time to check out my repository, and please don't hesitate to reach out to me if you have any questions or opportunities to collaborate.

+# Usage
+This project is intended as a template for your own personal resume page.
+Feel free to use this code as a starting point for your own website, and customize it to showcase your own skills and experience.

 # Installation
 To install this project, simply clone this repository to your local machine: